Barnstable County, Massachusetts: Martin Pring

 In 1603, another mercantile expedition set sail from Bristol, England, in two ships, the Speedwell and the Discoverer, commanded by a 23-year-old captain, Martin Pring.
 Elizabeth I had died two weeks earlier, but Pring had secured permission from Sir Walter Raleigh, who held from the queen exploration rights to all of North America.
+Pring's expedition reached the New England coast in the summer of 1603, exploring portions of present-day Maine and Massachusetts in search of sassafras, which was then prized in Europe as a remedy for syphilis and other ailments.
+Pring's party landed on Cape Cod, where they spent several weeks gathering sassafras and trading with the local Wampanoag inhabitants, before returning to England with a profitable cargo.
+The voyage helped publicize the commercial potential of the region and influenced later English colonization efforts.